GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Conclusions

 \section{Conclusions}

 In this work, we introduced \textsc{GreekBarBench}, a benchmark evaluating LLMs on legal questions requiring citations to statutory articles and case facts.
-We use a comprehensive scoring system and an LLM-judge for automatic evaluation.
-To ensure judge alignment with human experts, we developed an accompanying meta-evaluation benchmark (GBB-JME) using Soft-Pairwise Accuracy as the meta-metric.
-The results show that our span-based rubrics specifically designed for this benchmark improve the LLM-judges.
-The extensive evaluation of 13 LLMs on \textsc{GreekBarBench} revealed that Gemini-2.5-Flash and GPT-4.1 achieved the best performance, surpassing the typical human expert, but also highlighted areas for future improvement.
+To enable robust and scalable assessment, we developed a comprehensive evaluation framework based on LLM-as-a-judge, which we validated against human experts using our GBB-JME meta-evaluation benchmark.
+Our results show that custom span-based rubrics significantly improve judge alignment.
+The extensive evaluation of 13 LLMs on \textsc{GreekBarBench} revealed that Gemini-2.5-Flash and GPT-4.1 achieved the best performance.
+Our primary finding is that success on this task is critically dependent on the quality of the provided legal context and the ability to identify the correct statutory articles within it.